|Nutritional Guidelines (per serving)|

 The easiest way to shape them is to line a baking sheet with parchment paper and then use a ring mold of some type.
 I had a food ring, but a biscuit cutter, pancake or egg ring, or a canning jar ring could work as well.
 Fill the ring to a depth of about 1/2-inch and tamp down a bit.
 Remove the mold and you'll have a perfectly round cauliflower cake!
 Repeat with the remaining mixture and bake to perfection.
 The tops will not brown as much, but the cakes set nicely and the bottoms become golden brown.

 I added Cajun seasoning, but you can use fresh or dried herbs or another seasoning blend, depending on your taste and how you will be using the cakes.
+This is one of the many delicious recipes you can make with cauliflower.

 Gather the ingredients.